 The guiding principle of the medical faculty is translational research.

 Translational research considers the clinical significance of basic research and directing research topics toward clinical needs arising in hospitals and clinics.

 Studies take place at the Azrieli Faculty of Medicine in the Galilee, located in Safed.
-Research is carried out at the research laboratories of the Faculty or those of affiliated hospitals in the Galilee: Ziv Medical Center in Safed, the Galilee Medical Center in Nahariya, and the Baruch Padeh Medical Center in Poriya.
+Research is carried out at the research laboratories of the Faculty or those of affiliated hospitals in the Galilee: Ziv Medical Center in Safed, the Galilee Medical Center in Nahariya, and Tzafon Medical Center.